IAdamAi/AdamAI/README.md

   <h1 align='center'>Adam AI</h1>
   <p align='center'><img width='150' src='https://avatars1.githubusercontent.com/u/65319513?s=400&u=79dde67010bebec9093b504af779fc28d5c285ac&v=4' /></p>
   <p align='center'>
     AdamAI is a chatbot to introduce people to Islam.
-Our main motive is to make this a software preacher to preach Islam.
-People who'd like to get information about Islam will be able to talk to Adam AI to receive different teachings via bot speech and text.
+Our main scope is to build a behavioral bot to encourage positive perceptions about Islam.
+People who'd like to get to know about Islam will be able to talk to Adam AI and have friendly conversations via bot speech and text.
   </p>
 </p>

 ## 👋 Intro
 [![Build Status](https://travis-ci.com/IAdamAi/AdamAI.svg?token=SzVqcxEhtJezzefm5yC1&branch=master)](https://travis-ci.com/IAdamAi/AdamAI)

 This repository contains main backend of Adam AI.
-Currently it has a Nodejs API which is deployed on Heroku.
+Currently it has a Python API which is deployed on Heroku.
 This API will be used as backend for all the social media faces of Adam AI.
-There is a [telegram bot](https://github.com/IAdamAi/AdamAI_telegram) in other repository which uses this API to send responses.
+There is a telegram bot in other repository which uses this API to send responses. [telegram bot](https://github.com/IAdamAi/AdamAI_telegram)

 ## Motivation